What are Indian Card Games?

 The first known card game was found during the Mughal dynasty, known as “Ganjifa”.
 The name originates from the Persian term for playing cards, “ganjifeh”.
 This game was played as a game in Court, with cards made of luxurious material such as ivory or tortoise shells.
 Eventually, this game spread to the general public, with cards made from wood or leaves, far more affordable materials.

-It is of worth to know that Indian playing cards were made to be shaped as circles, as opposed to the classic rectangles.
-These cards typically include 10 suits, and comprise 12 cards each.
-The classic cards have images of traditional Indian artwork, such as horses, demons, warriors and elephants.
+It is worth knowing that Indian playing cards were made to be shaped as circles, as opposed to the classic rectangles.
+These cards typically include 10 suits and comprise 12 cards each.
+The classic cards have images of traditional Indian artwork, such as horses, demons, warriors, and elephants.

 List of Indian Card Games

 Ganjifa is a classic Indian card game originating from the 16th century and uses circular cards made using traditional methods.
 The game is a trick-take game and involves up to 4 players.
 The cards played must be of the same suit, and the higher value wins.

 Much like in Western card games, the King is the highest card, followed by the Vizier.
 Each turn starts with the dealer playing out a card of their choice, and other players in anti-clockwise order countering with their own cards.
 Each winner leads the next suit.

 Andar Bahar is a very popular local card game.
 It is based on pure luck, and somewhat resembles Baccarat.
 Players bet on a 50/50 outcome.
 The Dealer starts by laying down one card, which must be matched.
 Then, cards are dealt into two piles – Andar and Bahar – and Players wager on whether the matching card will be placed in the Andar or the Bahar pile.
 The Dealer alternates between the two piles while dealing.

 A card game originating from India, it has similarities to the game of Judgement in Western countries.
 This is a multiplayer trick-trading card game with an adaptable game length depending on the number of players.